 Big. sprawling Buenos Aires, the capital of Argentina, is cosmopolitan and yet retains a neighborhood feel in the barrios.

-Buenos Aires is known for its dining scene and nightlife, after steak and a bottle of Malbec from Mendoza head out to tango bars and learn to dance.
+Buenos Aires is known for its dining scene and nightlife.
+After steak and a bottle of Malbec from Mendoza, head out to one of the city's dance clubs and learn to tango.

 08 of 10

 Salvador is an exotic tropical city in a vast country that encompasses everything from deserts to rain forests.
 Near the equator and the South Atlantic Ocean, Salvador is what most Americans are imagining when they think of the place where "The Girl from Ipanema" strolled.Continue to 9 of 10 below.

 10 of 10